dtPaTh/Azure.Functions.Tracing/Readme.md

 ## Distributed Tracing
 [Dynatrace](https://www.dyntrace.com) offers an easy integration to [trace Azure Functions running on Appservice- (Dedicated) plan](https://www.dynatrace.com/support/help/setup-and-configuration/setup-on-cloud-platforms/microsoft-azure-services/integrate-oneagent-on-azure-functions/)

 Tracing Azure Functions on a Consumption- or Premium-Plan, comes with certain challenges to it's nature of a fully managed service such as e.g. using instrumentation agents to automatically instrument your code at runtime.

 Dynatrace provides distributed tracing for these types based on [OpenTelemetry](https://opentelemetry.io/).

 If you already use OpenTelemetry to instrument your functions you can ingest the telemetry either using the OpenTelemetry base functionality as explained within this [tutorial](https://github.com/dtPaTh/AzFuncOpenTelemetryDemo) or using the Dynatrace (PurePath) exporter which adds additional benefits to fully leverage the automatic analysis capabilties of Dynatrace.

-To make using OpenTelemetry easier, Dynatrace provides an [enhanced instrumentation library for Azure Functions](https://www.dynatrace.com/support/help/setup-and-configuration/setup-on-cloud-platforms/microsoft-azure-services/opentelemetry-integration/opentelemetry-on-azure-functions) to reduce necessary OpenTelemetry boiler-plate code for trace-propagation, automatically applying resource attributes and initialization code as well to align with semantic conventions.
+To make using OpenTelemetry easier, Dynatrace provides an [enhanced library for Azure Functions](https://www.dynatrace.com/support/help/setup-and-configuration/setup-on-cloud-platforms/microsoft-azure-services/opentelemetry-integration/opentelemetry-on-azure-functions) to reduce necessary OpenTelemetry boiler-plate code for trace-propagation, automatically applying resource attributes and initialization code as well to align with semantic conventions.

 ## Eliminate the entry barrier
 Wether you are new to OpenTelmetry or need to instrument thousands of functions or maybe just want to try out distributed tracing with minimal effort.
 The provided libary within this repository allows you to skip the need to fiddle around with OpenTelemetry or adding any additonal instrumentation code to your functions.